 What is New Western Dry Gin?

-Next to the classic juniper-forward Gins, more and more Gins use juniper berries only as an underlying base and have other, more innovative flavor profiles.
-These are often categorized as New Western Dry Gins, but what does that mean?
+More and more producers use the traditional botanical of gin, the juniper berries, only as an underlying base and have other, more innovative flavor profiles.
+These modern gins are often categorized as New Western Dry.

 New Western Dry Gin with botanicals

-In the early 2000s, many new Gin brands popped up with innovative ideas, botanicals, and flavor profiles.
-In contrast to classic Gin types like London Dry Gin or Dry Gin, these new offerings were significantly less junipery and focussed on creative flavor combinations like rose & cucumber in Hendrick's Gin or Japanese flavors like Roku Gin.
+In the early 2000s, many new gin brands popped up with innovative ideas, botanicals, and flavor profiles.
+Unlike classic gin types, e.g., London Dry or Dry Gin, they were significantly less junipery, focussing on creative flavor combinations, with some right on edge to legally pass as gin.

-For quite a while, we had no name for this new and upcoming category of Gin until the founders of Aviation Gin came up with the term "New Western Dry Gin".
-But why was it named like that?
-What does it mean?
-And are there alternative terms?
+For years, we had no name for this new and upcoming category until the founders of Aviation Gin came up with "New Western Dry Gin" - a loosely defined term invented by Ryan Magarian in 2006.

 What does New Western mean?

-The trend of tuned-down juniper taste in Gin started with big brands like Bombay Sapphire, Hendrick's, and Tanqueray No 10.
-They all proved that there's a substantial market for less juniper-driven Gin, which led to a burst of new and unconventional Gins.
+The trend of tuned-down juniper taste in gin started with big brands like Bombay Sapphire, the rose & cucumber-flavored Hendrick's Gin, and Tanqueray No 10.
+They all proved that there's a substantial market for less juniper-driven gin, which led to this burst of new and unconventional options.

-When Aviation Gin hit the shelves, there was still no name for these new and innovative Gins.
-Thus, one of the founders came up with the term "New Western".
+When Aviation Gin hit the shelves in 2006, there was still no name for this new category.
+Thus, one of the founders thought up the term "New Western".
 It was meant as a riff on the popular term "New World" in the wine department, describing wines produced outside the traditional wine-growing areas.

 The Difference between London Dry and New Western Dry Gin

 It's tricky to draw a line between other Gin types like London Dry and New Western Dry Gin.
-The reason is that the official guidelines are not defined uniformly.
+The reason is that the dominant juniper flavor is nothing we can quantify precisely.

 1. Minimum of 37,5% ABV: The final spirit must have a minimum of 37,5% alcohol.